JThomas404/terraform-hands-on-aws-70-labs/read-generate-and-modify-configuration/input-variables/README.md

 ## Conclusion

 Through this lab, I validated how Terraform assigns variable values from different sources and the order in which they are evaluated.
-Each configuration change was tested using `terraform plan` to ensure accuracy.
+Each configuration change was tested using a `terraform plan` to ensure accuracy.

 This practical work demonstrates my ability to: